cockroachdb/docs/src/current/v22.1/alter-changefeed.md

 {% include enterprise-feature.md %}

-{% include_cached new-in.html version="v22.1" %} The `ALTER CHANGEFEED` statement modifies an existing [changefeed](change-data-capture-overview.html).
+{% include new-in.md version="v22.1" %} The `ALTER CHANGEFEED` statement modifies an existing [changefeed](change-data-capture-overview.html).
 You can use `ALTER CHANGEFEED` to do the following:

 - Add new target tables to a changefeed.
 - Remove target tables from a changefeed.